Unity-UI-Extensions/com.unity.uiextensions/README.md

 ### Contribution guidelines ###

 Got a script you want added, then just fork and submit a PR.
-All contributions accepted (including fixes)
+All contributions accepted (including fixes) Just ensure
+* The header of the script matches the standard used in all scripts
+* The script uses the **Unity.UI.Extensions** namespace so they do not affect any other developments
+* (optional) Add Component and Editor options where possible (editor options are in the Editor\UIExtensionsMenuOptions.cs file)

+### License ###
+All scripts conform to the BSD license and are free to use / distribute.
+See the [LICENSE](https://bitbucket.org/ddreaper/unity-ui-extensions/src/6d03f25b0150994afa97c6a55854d6ae696cad13/LICENSE?at=default) file for more information

 ### Like what you see? ###